layilin/SP23-33852/_annotations/book3.md

 116.549n intenerate.
 To make tender, soften.

 116.549n ringworms.
-Ringworm, or tinea, is the name given to a fungal infection of the skin, scalp, or nails that produces lesions in the shape of partial or complete rings.
+Ringworm, or *tinea*, is the name given to a fungal infection of the skin, scalp, or nails that produces lesions in the shape of partial or complete rings.
 It spreads by direct contact or through infected materials.

 117.550 Iris.
 In Greco-Roman mythology, Iris was the daughter of the Titan Thaumas and the Oceanid Electra, and sometimes cited as the wife of Zephyrus the West Wind.
 Her name in Greek means "rainbow."
 The goddess Juno took her to serve as her handmaid.

 117.555 Hesperian throats.
 "Hesperian throats" refers to the Hesperides, the daughters of Night and Erebus who guarded the tree of golden apples given by Hera to earth, also renowned for their singing.
 Because the tree was popularly located beyond the Atlas mountains at the western border of the Ocean, Hesperian also means western.
 When referring to a specific geographic location, it designates Italy or Spain.

 117.556 vernal.
-Of or in the spring.
+Of the spring.

 117.558 herald-lark.
-Larks may name any of several small birds of the family Alaudidae.
+Larks may name any of several small birds of the family *Alaudidae*.
 Renowned for their singing and mostly found in the Old World, larks are also conventionally associated with the dawn.

-117.652 Phoebus.
+117.562 Phoebus.
 Phoebus, an alternate name for the Greek god Apollo and used in contexts where Apollo is identified with the sun.

 117.549n anthelmintic.
 Anthelmintic (also anthelminthic, antihelminthic) drugs are used to expel or kill parasitic worms, especially intestinal ones.